rich98/STEM-Series-littleTopPY/README.md

 `littletopPY` is a simple Python script that mimics some of the functionality of the Linux `top` command.
 It uses the `psutil` and `tkinter` libraries to gather system and process information and display it in a GUI window.

+### Requirements
+This script requires the psutil library to gather system and process information.
+You can install it using pip:

+pip install psutil

+### Usage
+You can run this script from the command line like any other Python script:

+python littletopPY.py

+This will open a new window that displays the total, available, and used memory, as well as the percentage of memory used, and the PID, name, CPU usage, and memory usage of the top 150 processes, updating every 5 seconds.
 ## Code Explanation

 The script consists of three main functions: `print_top`, `update_top`, and `clear_screen`.